FabFest Archives

 2021

 FabFest 2021 luckily landed in July, when a brief break in COVID numbers made gathering in person possible again for several months.
 FabFest Daytime took place at Spirit Square, the location's last major event before closing for renovations.
 The first Cover Song Contest was added along with a Beatles Open Mic outdoors.
 FabFest Marketplace and outdoor activities were offered free.
-The Beatles Art Contest more than doubled in size in its second year and even became an art sale by request of festival attendees.
+Beatles Art Contest more than doubled in size and became an art sale for the first time by request of festival attendees.

 Featured speakers included Robert Rodriguez and Bruce Spizer, and David Palmer joined the panel discussion.
 The Fab Four came again from Los Angeles, and The Nowhere Boys travelled all the way from Bogotá, Columbia!
 Special guest Joey Molland of Badfinger performed a concert in McGlohon Theater and at Tosco Music Beatles Tribute, and even joined the House Band and all the night's performers on stage for the closing singalong.